qo-proto/qh/docs/headers.md

 ## Custom Headers

-When a header is not in the predefined table, use ID 0:
+When a header is not in the predefined table, ID 0 will be used:

 **Wire Format:**